goopypanther/webtoon-dl.py/README.md

 Webtoon-dl.py
 =============

 Comic downloader/scraper for http://www.webtoons.com.
-Download individual comics or entire galleries.
+Download individual episodes or entire comics.
 Output as CBZ archives or as sets of folders containing numbered images.
-Allows download of specified episodes.

 Requirements
 ------------